QuiiBz/sherif/README.md

 ## About

-Sherif is an opinionated, zero-config linter for JavaScript monorepos.
+Sherif is an opinionated, zero-config linter for TypeScript & JavaScript monorepos.
 It runs fast in any monorepo and enforces rules to provide a better, standardized DX.

 ## Features

-- ✨ **PNPM, NPM, Yarn...**: sherif works with all package managers
+- ✨ **PNPM, Bun, NPM, Yarn...**: sherif works with all package managers
 - 🔎 **Zero-config**: it just works and prevents regressions
 - ⚡ **Fast**: doesn't need `node_modules` installed, written in 🦀 Rust